Understanding Alaska Bankruptcy Exemptions: Your Guide to Protecting Assets

 However, Alaska is unique because residents can choose between state and federal bankruptcy exemptions.
 You can’t pick and choose exemptions over specific assets, but you can decide which set of exemptions you want to use.

-The homestead exemption is $72,900 as of April 1, 2024.
-Note that most websites do not update the exemptions.
-I have seen this firsthand when researching for my bankruptcy law textbook.
+For example, the homestead exemption is $72,900 as of April 1, 2024.
 At times, even the state statutes need to be corrected.
 For example, as of today, the Alaska Legislature under Statute 9.38.010 still has the exemption amount at $54,00.
 So, my best advice is to triple-check everything.

 Determining what amount of your equity is exempt would depend on the value of your home minus the mortgage.
 The average home value in Alaska is $362,098, according to Zillow.
 According to Mortgage News Daily, the average mortgage balance is $287,651.
 Subtracting those two figures leaves $74,447, and subtracting the homestead exemption results in $1,547.
 Usually, a trustee wouldn’t be interested in a minimal amount of nonexempt property.